Standing Up to Wildfire

 Gathering the Electric Grid Ecosystem to Advance Wildfire Mitigation and Resiliency

 Utilities play a central role in mitigating the risks and impacts of wildfires, working alongside regulators, policymakers, technology providers, and other organizations.
-Join the Grid Forward community to explore the evolving tools, strategies, and policies making a tangible difference for power providers and the communities they serve.
+On June 4 the Grid Forward community explored the evolving tools, strategies, and policies making a tangible difference for power providers and the communities they serve.

 June 4, 2025